siberoloji/siberoloji.github.io/content/blog/2024-01-17-constants-and-variables-in-kotlin.md

 }</code></pre>
 <!-- /wp:code -->

   You cannot use a variable that is defined with <code>val</code> but has not been initialized, that is, has not been initialized, in your commands.
 Let's explain this with an example.
-With the code below, the variable named <code>boolFalse</code> is defined with <code>val</code>, but since its initial value (True or False) is not assigned even though its type is specified as Boolean, you will receive the error message "<strong><mark class="has-inline-color has-vivid-red-color">Variable 'boolFalse' must be initialized</mark></strong>".</p>
+With the code below, the variable named <code>boolFalse</code> is defined with <code>val</code>, but since its initial value (True or False) is not assigned even though its type is specified as Boolean, you will receive the error message "***<mark class="has-inline-color has-vivid-red-color">Variable 'boolFalse' must be initialized</mark>*** ".

 <!-- wp:code -->